Mayor of Tshwane

 The Mayor of Tshwane is the head of the local government of Pretoria, South Africa; currently that government takes the form of the City of Tshwane Metropolitan Municipality.
 In the past, the position of Mayor has varied between that of an executive mayor actively governing the city and that of a figurehead mayor with a mostly ceremonial role.

+The most recent mayor of Tshwane is Nasiphi Moya of ActionSA, who has been in office since 9 October 2024.